Support for Short-Term Residential Therapeutic Programs (STRTP)

 - Provide intensive case management, which includes developing action plans, planning for college, and navigating the college application process

-- Achievement: Increase the number of targeted student populations receiving tutoring in order to graduate and enroll and attending higher education/postsecondary institutions/vocational opportunities.
+- Achievement: Increase the number of targeted student populations receiving academic support (tutoring) in order to graduate and enroll and attend higher education/postsecondary institutions/vocational opportunities.